-CONSTRUCTION OF A GAS CAPTURE AND PROCESSING FACILITY at 91st Ave Wastewater Treatment Plant to convert waste gases into renewable natural gas-doubling the City's current production of renewable energy.
-CONSERVATION through collaboration with Phoenix Achieves to engage more classrooms in lessons on water.
+CONSERVATION: Collaborate through Phoenix Achieves to engage more classrooms in lessons on water conservation, watershed management, and the water cycle.
 IMPROVE PUBLIC ACCESS & AMENITIES AT THE TRES RIOS WETLANDS so that the public can appreciate the value of reclaimed water in the desert.
-BUILD INFRASTRUCTURE that enables the City to withstand even the worst case scenarios for water shortage on the Colorado River.
+BUILD INFRASTRUCTURE that enables the City to withstand even worst case scenarios for shortage on the Colorado River.
 DID YOU KNOW?
 Phoenix is a net-positive contributor to groundwater aquifers.